Certificate in Oral Pathology and Radiology

 The certificate curriculum is designed with a series of didactic courses where students will gain knowledge about the diagnosis, pathobiology and treatment of different oral diseases in the field of Oral Pathology and confidence in Oral Radiology and the use of conventional and advanced imaging studies for the diagnostic process.
 The goal of this postdoctoral 1-year certificate program is to give practicing dental or medical health care providers advanced clinical, didactic, and evidence-based education in the field of oral diagnostics, specifically oral pathology and radiology.
 With the onset of new diseases to dentistry and advancements in diagnostics and therapeutics in the last few decades, many clinicians may feel ill-prepared to comprehensively manage patients with oral lesions or patients with oral manifestations of complex medical conditions.
 Therefore, this program taught by expert USC Ostrow School of Dentistry faculty is designed to provide clinicians with the skills, knowledge and confidence necessary to diagnose and manage patients with oral diseases.

 The students participate in weekly live online sessions with faculty and other program residents, ensuring a collaborative and social learning experience.
 There are 2-3 courses per trimester, with 2-4 streaming video lectures for viewing each week.
 After each video lecture students complete an associated online quiz (comprised of multiple choice, short answer or fill-in questions).
-The Program is primarily online but also includes a 10-day practical training conducted on-campus at USC, with skills development and competence evaluation.
+The Program is primarily online but also includes a week long practical training conducted on-campus at USC, with skills development and competence evaluation.
 At the end of the program, the students present and defend a case portfolio.

 Program Goals and Objectives

 Some of the objectives of the program include but are not limited to:

 - Taking and interpreting medical, dental, medication, social and family history.

 - Performing a comprehensive clinical head and neck exam and review of systems.